Used and loved by millions

 hit-or-miss approach

-Emphasizes the uncertainty of success in each attempt.
+Emphasizes the unpredictable nature of the process, where success is not guaranteed with each attempt.

 empirical method